The When, Why, and How of an Electromagnetic Chuck Repair

 How do you get anything fixed that has been broken?
 Call the experts to figure out what to do and how to do it.
 Troubleshooting is always step one on our end.
 If we can fix a chuck over the phone, we will try our best to.

-A common problem that we have come across with our repairs are when the customer will try and fix their problems on their own before consulting us.
-When doing so, additional problems can occur, such as causing more damage, voiding warranties when applicable, and there are safety concerns that come along with it as well.
+A common problem that we have come across with our repairs is when the customers try to fix their problems on their own before consulting us.
+When doing so, additional problems can occur, such as causing more damage, voiding warranties when applicable, and raising safety concerns.

 Typically, if we cannot troubleshoot it to completely fix it, we recommend sending it in to us to inspect.
-From there, we make the decision if it will need to be rebuilt or a simple repair needs to be done.
+From there, we decide whether it will need to be rebuilt, or a simple repair needs to be done.

 When sending it in, we will need all components that are being used with the chuck.
-Providing those pieces will help us in diagnosing the problem and helping you get the machine up and running again.
+Providing those pieces will help us diagnose the problem and help you get the machine up and running again.

 During our inspection process, we take the chuck apart to find potential problems from within.
-If a coil is bad, we can see what coil it is and then find the cause as to why it went bad.
-With taking the chuck apart, at that point it is best to get it rebuilt.
+If a coil is bad, we can identify the faulty coil and then find the cause of its failure.
+After taking the chuck apart, it is best to get it rebuilt.

-If our team determines that a rebuild is what is best, we will suggest that will be done.
-Upon your approval, we do a full rebuild.
-All new coils, waterproof lining, potting compound, and complete sealing of the chuck comes standard on all of our rebuilds, no matter the actual problem that the chuck has.
+If our team determines that the rebuild is best, we will recommend it.
+Upon your approval, we will do a full rebuild.
+All new coils, waterproof lining, potting compound, and complete sealing of the chuck come standard on all of our rebuilds, regardless of the chuck's actual problem.

-Throughout our years of experience we have found that only partially rebuilding chucks or certain coils can cause inconsistencies within the chuck and it will be back to the repair shop in no time with another problem.
+Throughout our years of experience, we have found that partial rebuilding of chucks or certain coils can cause inconsistencies within the chuck, and it will be back to the repair shop in no time with another problem.

 If you’re facing workholding troubles, we are here to help you, no matter what chuck you have.